openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     todo: now it supports only JSValue, need to add full abstract support

-The indexing access expression *D[index]*, where *D* is of type *DynamicObject*, is treated as an indexing access to the underlying object.
+The indexing access expression *D[index]*, where *D* is of type *DynamicObject*, is handled as an indexing access to an underlying object.

 .. code-block:: typescript
    :linenos: